Sunday, August 31, 2008

 Lobster Salad *** Poached Lobster w/Cantaloupe Gelee, Tomato Water, Green Oil, Little Purple Flowers and Melon Balls

 Comments - One of the best lobster dishes I've ever had.
 Great combos of flavors and textures.
 I seriously want to start playing gelee's now, since the cantaloupe gelee was sick!
-Also,
+Also, reminded me of how bad the lobster dish I had at Bouley was.

 Comments - Made me rethink how foie gras can be served and enjoyed.
 This was insanely good and maybe one of my favorite foie gras dishes of all time.